usagitoneko97/klara/A3.LVN/Version2/readme.md

 | 'x' |  5 |
 | 'h' | 6 |

-Because of the key in the simple expression involves only numbers, there's a need to know whether the number is correspond to variable or just a constant.
-The operand_type variable previously will be append to the value to form a list.
+Because of the key in the simple expression involves only numbers, there's a need to know whether the number corresponds to a variable or just a constant.
+The operand_type variable previously will be appended to the value to form a list.

 **Simple Expression Dictionary**